amm926616/april-music-player-os/README.md

 ### Installation

 - An installer for Windows is available in the releases section(outdated).
 However, since I don't use Windows, creating an installer can be tedious.
 So, I will only create an installer for major updates.
 I recommend running the program directly from the Python file for the best experience, as daily updates and bug fixes will be released frequently.
+[Download Windows Installer](https://github.com/amm926616/april-music-player-os/releases/download/windows-installers/april-open-source-v1.1-setup.exe)

 - To run the project with Python, clone or download the repository: